AndrewBMartin/MetaModel/README.md

-MetaModel is a powerful design pattern that allows Operational Researchers to analyze models without worrying about manually logging progress and results.
+MetaModel is a powerful design pattern that makes Gurobi modelling more efficient because it allows Operational Researchers to analyze models without worrying about manually logging progress and results.

   - Easily take snapshots of the state of your model at any time
   - Recreate any state of your model without having to store multiple versions of the  model
-  - Works with any optimization solver that exposes an API
+  - Design pattern works with any optimization solver that exposes an API

 ## What is a MetaModel?

 MetaModels came out of years working interactively with very large optimization models.
 These models were so large that it was prohibitively expensive to store multiple versions of the model anywhere.
 At the same time, these models took a very long time to generate.
 That is, it was much more efficient to generate a base model and then make changes to it interactively than it was to generate different models for each experiment.
+This means that I spent a lot of time analyzing and scripting in my Python interpreter.

 A MetaModel is a thin object wrapper around an optimization model.
 It has a constructor that takes an optimization model as it's main argument, and a few simple methods.
-It works as follows.
-First you add modules to the MetaModel using *add modules*, you then can call functions contained in those modules by calling *meta function* on your MetaModel and passing the function name.
-A *meta function* allows you to perform operations on your model before or after applying a function to it.
-Namely, the function can be logged on the MetaModel, or a snapshot can be taken of the current model state and the functions that have been applied to it.
-These snapshots can then be used to recreate the current model state quickly and inexpensively.
+These methods allow you to add modules to your MetaModel, apply functions to your MetaModel, and store/load snapshots of your MetaModel.
+I use MetaModels now in my daily work because they make my workflow more efficient.

 ### Example
 The example I'm going to show you is in Python using a Gurobi model.
 Find it in the meta_model directory as [forest.lp](https://github.com/AndrewBMartin/pygurobi/blob/master/pygurobi/forest.lp).